 When I learned another play by Tony Pitts was due for broadcast I knew it would be a belter.
 His previous plays Pact and Monster were incredible: the former, the darkest radio play I’ve ever heard; the latter, a skilful examination of the secrets lurking behind so many ordinary front doors.

-Written in Pitts’ unique, powerful style, and with remarkable acting performances from all concerned, The Badge chronicles a young mother’s journey as she discovers that one of her sons is autistic, and how coming to terms with this, and the prejudice she encounters along the way, shape her entire life.
+Written in Pitts’ unique, powerful style, and with remarkable acting performances from all concerned, A Badge chronicles a young mother’s journey as she discovers that one of her sons is autistic, and how coming to terms with this, and the prejudice she encounters along the way, shape her entire life.

 I can never cut the strings.
 Never.
 All his life he needs me.
 I have to do it.
 I’m his mum.
 Michael’ll leave one day.
 Make his own way.
 Might come back if he needs me and I’ll put my mum badge back on.
 But I can’t take off my mum badge with Daniel.
 I can never do that with him.